AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 ## Perceptron

 A perceptron is a kind of artificial neuron that models the behavior of a real neuron.
-A perceptron is a machine that produces an output for a provided input ([Perceptron](#Perceptron)).
+A perceptron is a machine that produces an output for a provided input (Figure @fig:perceptron).

 A perceptron may accept 0, 1, or more numerical values, considered as inputs.
 It produces a numerical value as output, result of a simple equation.
-A perceptron operates on numbers, which means that the inputs and the output are integers or floating point values.
+A perceptron operates on numbers, which means that the inputs and the output are numerical values (_e.g.,_ integers or floating point values).

 ![Representing the perceptron.](02-Perceptron/figures/perceptron.png){#fig:perceptron width=200px}

 Figure @fig:perceptron depicts a perceptron with three inputs, noted _x1_, _x2_, and _x3_.
-Each input is indicated with an incoming arrow and the output with the outgoing arrow.
+Each input is indicated with an incoming arrow and the output with an outgoing arrow.

 Not all inputs have the same importance for the perceptron.
 For example, an input may be more important than the others inputs.
 Relevance of an input is expressed using a weight (also a numerical value) associated to that input.
 In our figure, the input _x1_ is associated to the weight _w1_, _x2_ to the weight _w2_, and _x3_ to _w3_.

-A perceptron receives a stimulus as input.
-How likely is the perceptron responding to the input stimulus?
-In addition to the pondered input value, a perceptron requires a _bias_, a numerical value acting as a threshold.
+In addition to the weighted input value, a perceptron requires a _bias_, a numerical value acting as a threshold.
 We denote the bias as _b_.

+A perceptron receives a stimulus as input and respond to that stimulus by producing an output value.
+The output obeys a very simple rule.
+First, we compute the sum of the weighted inputs and the bias.
+If this sum is above 0, then the perceptron produce 1, else it produces 0.

-Formally, we write $z = x1 * w1 + x2 * w2 + x3 * w3 + b$.
-In the general case, we write $z = \sum_i{x_i * w_i}~ + b$, which is shortened as $z = x . w + b$.
+More formally, for the perceptron given in Figure @fig:perceptron, we write $z = x1 * w1 + x2 * w2 + x3 * w3 + b$.
+In the general case, we write $z = \sum_i{x_i * w_i}~ + b$.
 If $z$ is greater then 0, then the perceptron produces 1, else it produces 0.

 In the next section we will implement the perceptron model that is both extensible and maintainable.
 You may wonder what is the big deal about this.
 After all, the perceptron model may be implemented in a few lines of code.
-Yes, focusing on the functionalities is maybe less than half of the job.
-Implementing the perceptron model that is testable, well tested, and extensible is significantly harder.
+Yes, focusing on the functionalities is just a fraction of our job.
+Implementing the perceptron model that is testable, well tested, and extensible requires some more work.

 ## Implementing the perception

 In this section we put our hand to work and implement the perceptron model in the Pharo programming language.
-We will have an object-oriented implementation of the model.
+We will produce an object-oriented implementation of the model.
 We will implement a class `Neuron` in a package called `NeuralNetwork`.
-Our class will have a method called `feed` which will be used to compute the $z$ value.
+Our class will have a method called `feed` which will be used to compute the $z$ and output values of the perceptron.

-To create a new package, we first need to open a _system browser_ by selecting the corresponding entry in the World menu.
+To create a new package, we first need to open a _system browser_ by selecting the corresponding entry in the Pharo menu.
 The system browser is where you read and write source code.
 Most of the programming activity will actually happens in a system browser.

 Figure @fig:systemBrowser represents the system browser.
 A system browser is composed of five different parts.
 The above part is composed of four lists.
-The left-most list gives the available and ready to be used packages.
+The left-most list gives the available and ready-to-be-used packages.
 The second list gives the classes that belongs to a selected package.
 The third list gives the method categories for the class you have selected.
 A method category is a container of methods.
 It is for methods what a package is for classes.
 The right-most list gives the methods that belongs in the class under a particular method category.
-If no category is selected, all the methods that belongs to the class are listed.
-The below part of a system browser gives source code, which is either a class template to fill in order to create a class, the source code of the selected class, or the source code of a selected method.
+If no category is selected, all the methods that belongs to the selected class are listed.
+The below part of a system browser gives source code, which is either a class template to be filled in order to create a class, the source code of the selected class, or the source code of a selected method.

 ![The Pharo system browser.](02-Perceptron/figures/systemBrowser.png){#fig:systemBrowser}